Mainland and Macao Closer Economic Partnership Arrangement (CEPA)

 Furthermore, the CEPA Ecotech Agreement will provide impetus to the two places to actively explore cooperation in the areas of workforce training and youth entrepreneurship with a view to providing new opportunities for Macao youth’s innovation and entrepreneurship.

 CEPA in Figures

-From 1 January 2004 to 28 February 2018, Macao Economic Bureau has issued 4,825 CEPA certificates of origin, in which, 4,283 certificates have been exercised, involving products of total export value of MOP870,893,988 with an estimate tariff saving amounting to MOP62,369,100.
-These goods include cement, textiles and clothing, yarn, plastic bags, recordable compact discs, printing ink, food and beverage (confectionery, biscuits, nuts, coffee beans, coffee powder and distilled water for human consumption), refined copper foil, electric conductors, chemicals(thinners, glue, salt of tetracyclines, etc), postages, ribbons for typewriters, footwear, crude glycerol, recycled plastics, cosmetic products, other industrial monocarboxylic fatty acids and fiberglass cloth, etc. With respect of trade in services, Macao Economic Bureau has approved 628 "Macao Service Supplier" certificates, which primarily engaged in service sectors of transport and logistics, convention and exhibition, management consulting, construction, distribution, telecommunications, legal, advertising, sales and marketing services for air transport, real estate, audiovisual, travel agency, medical and dental, job referral agency, trade mark agency, printing and publishing, research and development services on natural sciences, banks and other financial services, highway passenger transportation services as well as services auxiliary to insurance, etc.
+From 1 January 2004 to 30 November 2018, Macao Economic Bureau has issued 5,418 CEPA certificates of origin, in which, 4,793 certificates have been exercised, involving products of total export value of MOP942,983,705.40 with an estimate tariff saving amounting to MOP66,449,354.
+These goods include cement, textiles and clothing, yarn, plastic bags, recordable compact discs, printing ink, food and beverage (confectionery, biscuits, nuts, coffee beans, coffee powder and distilled water for human consumption), refined copper foil, electric conductors, chemicals(thinners, glue, salt of tetracyclines, etc), postages, ribbons for typewriters, footwear, crude glycerol, recycled plastics, cosmetic products, other industrial monocarboxylic fatty acids and fiberglass cloth, etc. With respect of trade in services, Macao Economic Bureau has approved 631 "Macao Service Supplier" certificates, which primarily engaged in service sectors of transport and logistics, convention and exhibition, management consulting, construction, distribution, telecommunications, legal, advertising, sales and marketing services for air transport, real estate, audiovisual, travel agency, medical and dental, job referral agency, trade mark agency, printing and publishing, research and development services on natural sciences, banks and other financial services, highway passenger transportation services, services auxiliary to insurance, hotels and restaurants as well as other educational services, etc.